 A good literature review requires you to conduct a comprehensive search.
 This guide will help you approach and plan your search in a systematic and effective way applying key search techniques as well as managing and organising your results in a coherent and helpful way.

-SAGE Research Methods is an online resource designed for anyone doing or learning how to do research.
+SAGE Research Methods is designed for anyone doing or learning how to do research.
 It provides information on writing a research question, conducting a literature review, choosing a research method, collecting and analysing data, as well as writing up the findings.
 It covers methods used in the social and behavioural sciences, plus a wide range of methods commonly used in science, technology, medicine, and the humanities.